 Feeders can be filled using a front end loader.
-It's important It is important to know what height your front end loader can safely lift.
-If lifting height is an issue, attachments like Bulk to check the width of your feeder and the width of your loader bucket to prevent spillage.
-Advantage Feeder Hungry Boards Bag Lifters can be purchased from other agricultural suppliers are available as an additional accessory to help prevent waste. to be lifted higher.
+It's important to check the width of your feeder and the width of your loader bucket to prevent spillage.
+Hungry Boards are available as an additional accessory to help prevent waste.